-Interest expense increased 20% to \$39.1 million from \$32.6 million.
+Interest expense increased 3% to \$40.3 million from \$39.0 million.
 As discussed in the "Liquidity and Capital Resources" section of this analysis, the Company warehouses a portion of the mortgages it originates prior to settlement with the investor or funding with a securitization vehicle.
 The Company used its \$1.5 billion syndicated bank line together with repurchase agreements to fund mortgages during this period.
-The overall interest expense increased from 2024 because of higher usage of repurchase agreements to fund the larger balances of mortgages accumulated for securitization.
-Interest expense also includes the cost of carry related to the Company's economic hedging program.
+Overall interest expense increased from 2024 for several reasons: changing balances of mortgage accumulated for securitization and higher interest rate costs with the replacement of the November 2024 5-year term note which matured last year, partially offset by lower short term borrowing costs due to Bank of Canada rate cuts.
+Interest expense also included the cost of carry related to the Company's economic hedging program which increases in 2025 with a steeper yield curve.